ralfholly/menucmd/README.md

 rm -f ?
 ```

-Entering `2` will execute `rm -f /tmp/file2` and re-display the menu with an additional asterisk, which indicates that the first item has been processed:
+Entering `2` will execute `rm -f /tmp/file2` and re-display the menu with an additional asterisk, which indicates that the second item has been processed:

 ```
    1   /tmp/file1